International funding granted to Finnish Customs

 Granted funding: 16 807 402 € (80% of the budget)

-The project involves acquiring new measuring equipment for the Customs Laboratory and pre-processing equipment related to the automation of analytics.
+The project supported the acquisition of new measuring equipment for the Customs Laboratory and pre-processing equipment related to the automation of analytics.
 Measuring equipment can be used to analyse and identify, for example, new illegal substances, counterfeit foods and pesticides.
 The pre-processing equipment enables an increase in capacity and improves the analytical reliability of investigations into illegal imports.

 Project schedule: 1.9.2022–31.8.2025